Instant Pot Crispy Pork Carnitas

 Last week we decided a couple hours before dinner that we wanted tacos (my girls are way into taco night at the moment).
 I put a pork shoulder in the Instant Pot while we walked down to the neighborhood block party.
 When we came back – dinner was ready in 20 minutes!
 It felt like a serious win.

-The key to the crispy + tender combo of these carnitas is these two steps:
+The key to the crispy + tender combo of these Instant Pot Pork Carnitas is these two steps:

 1) Cook pork shoulder on high until easy to shred, ~60 minutes.
 It comes out super tender.